Maria Marshall grew up an army brat, traveling from California to Georgia to Alaska

 After her children were born, Maria stopped practicing law and worked as a teaching assistant running numerous elementary reading programs, a librarian for a small private school, an assistant to librarians in three other schools, and a Girl Scout Troop Leader for twelve years.

 Maria is an avid bird watcher and proud parent of two wonderful adults.
 When she’s not writing, critiquing, or reading (snuggled with her cats), she loves gardening, exploring, hiking, and participating in bird counts.

-Unable to quit volunteering, she serves on a number of boards, participates in programs with the Woodland Park Zoo and the Cornell Lab of Ornithology, and assists with numerous other causes (like Reading Rainbow and We Need Diverse Books).
+Unable to quit volunteering, she serves on a number of boards, participates in programs with the Woodland Park Zoo and the Cornell Lab of Ornithology, and assists with numerous other causes (the Cybils and #50Precious Words).

 She’s passionate about using board books, picture books, and chapter books to make reading and nature fun for children.

 She lives with her amazing Pixiebob roommate.
 And they both miss his sweet sister.